ScrierOne/Assorted-Adjustments/README.md

 On the other hand, Mislead clones are explicitly able to speak, so singing shouldn't be an issue either.

-### Stop Free Action from preventing beneficial effects
+### Prevent Free Action from interfering with beneficial effects

 Makes it so Free Action doesn't "protect" against spells like Haste.
 Also fixes some nonsensical interactions with Blade spins, which it shouldn't interact with at all.
 Unlike (at the time of this writing) the klatu fix, this one works with the EE Fixpack.
 Quite possibly redundant since the release of a cdtweaks component that does the same.

 ### Remove Monk Haste Immunity

 By request.

-### SCS Rules For Deities of Faerûn Cleric Antimagic (Can Target Invisible)

-Compatibility patch for users of Sword Coast Stratagems and Deities of Faerûn.
-Makes the Priest variants of antimagic spells granted by DOF behave like their wizard equivalents do under SCS.

-Needs to be installed after both SCS and DoF.

 ### Give IWD Dispel Magic a chance to succeed/fail based on caster level like in Baldur's Gate